cmu-delphi/covidcast-indicators/validator/PLANS.md

   * Currently, any API fetch problems just doesn't do comparative checks at all.
 * Improve performance and reduce runtime (no particular goal, just avoid being painfully slow!)
   * Profiling (iterate)
+  * Save intermediate files?
-  * Check if saving intermediate files will improve efficiency (currently a bottleneck at "individual file checks" section.
-Parallelize?)
+  * Currently a bottleneck at "individual file checks" section.
+Parallelize?
   * Make `all_frames` MultiIndex-ed by geo type and signal name?
 Make a dict of data indexed by geo type and signal name?
 May improve performance or may just make access more readable.
 * Ensure validator runs on signals that require AWS credentials (iterate)